Skip to main content

 You agree the rent with your landlord when you move in.

-If you have a fixed term agreement, your rent cannot be increased unless either:
+If you have a fixed term agreement, your landlord cannot increase your rent unless either:

 • you agree to the increase

-• your agreement says how and when it can be increased
+• your agreement says how and when the rent can be increased

 If you have a rolling agreement, your landlord can increase your rent at any time.